collabnix/kubelabs/Autoscaler101/helpers.md

 A Pod Disruption Budget (PDB) is a Kubernetes resource that ensures a minimum number of pods are always available during voluntary disruptions, such as maintenance or cluster upgrades.
 It prevents too many pods of a critical application from being taken down simultaneously, thus maintaining the application's availability and reliability.

-### Key Components of a PDB

-1. **Min Available**: Specifies the minimum number of pods that must be available after an eviction.
-2. **Max Unavailable**: Specifies the maximum number of pods that can be unavailable during a disruption.

-### Example Scenario

 Let's say you have a Kubernetes Deployment with 5 replicas of a critical web service.
 You want to ensure that at least 3 replicas are always available during maintenance activities.

-#### PDB Configuration

 You can create a PDB with the following YAML configuration:

 ```yaml
 apiVersion: policy/v1